realSergiy/templ-next/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) (or the port shown in the terminal) with your
-browser to see the application.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

 ### Building for Production